NadezhdaLikh/testforshift/README.md

 Console application — a file content filtering utility.
 When the utility is launched from the command line, several files are provided as input, containing a mix of integers, strings, and floating-point numbers.
 The newline character is used as the delimiter.
+The lines from the files are read in sequence, in the order the files are listed in the command line.

 The task of the utility is to write different data types into separate files:
 - integers into one output file,
 - floating-point numbers into another,
 - strings into a third file.